javelit/docs/content/develop/api-reference/caching-and-state/query_params.md

 ---
-title: st.query_params
+title: Jt.urlQueryParameters
-slug: /develop/api-reference/caching-and-state/st.query_params
+slug: /develop/api-reference/caching-and-state/jt.urlqueryparameters
 description:
-  st.query_params reads and manipulates query parameters in the browser's URL bar.
+  Jt.urlQueryParameters returns query parameters in the browser's URL bar.
-ignore: true
 ---

-## st.query_params
+## Jt.urlQueryParameters

 `st.query_params` provides a dictionary-like interface to access query parameters in your app's URL and is available as of Streamlit 1.30.0.
 It behaves similarly to `st.session_state` with the notable exception that keys may be repeated in an app's URL.
 Handling of repeated keys requires special consideration as explained below.